mlubinsky/mlubinsky.github.com/grafana/README.md

 avg(val) as val,  -- may be max() for some criteria avg(score) as score, is_ref
--- CASE    WHNE is_ref THEN 'REF' ELSE 'DUT' END as is_ref
+-- CASE    WHEN is_ref THEN 'REF' ELSE 'DUT' END as is_ref
 --, build,
 FROM kpi_score
 WHERE date='$date' -- '2025-02-20'
+and
 GROUP BY  test, criteria, is_ref
 -- , build
 )